The positive orthogonal Grassmannian: What goes wrong for when and ?

+} {The $99$ realizable decorated permutations in $\OGr_+(2,6)$.
+The dimensions of their cells are given in the leftmost column and the number of cells in each dimension in the rightmost column. } \end{table}

-{\bf Acknowlegements}: We are grateful to Elizabeth Pratt for pointing us to the formula \eqref{eq:wdf} used in the proof of Proposition \ref{prop:degree} and Theorem \ref{thm:Primality}.
-We also thank Lara Bossinger and Sebastian Seemann for helpful comments.
-This project started during our visit to the Max Planck Institute for Mathematics in the Sciences.
-We thank MPI MiS for its generous hospitality.
-YEM was partially supported by Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) SFB-TRR 195 “Symbolic Tools in Mathematics and their Application.”
-YM is supported by the National Science Foundation under Award DMS-2402069 and the Bob Moses Fund of the Institute for Advanced Study.
+{{\bf Acknowlegements}: We are grateful to Elizabeth Pratt for pointing us to the Weyl dimension formula \eqref{eq:wdf} used in the proof of Proposition \ref{prop:degree} and Theorem \ref{thm:Primality}.
+We also thank Lara Bossinger, Sebastian Seemann and the anonymous referee for helpful comments.
+YEM was partially supported by Deutsche Forschungsgemeinschaft SFB-TRR 195 “Symbolic Tools in Mathematics and their Application.”
+YM is supported by the National Science Foundation under Award DMS-2402069 and the Bob Moses Fund of the Institute for Advanced Study.}